 - Vanilla: There's a reason vanilla is found in almost every baking recipe - vanilla naturally enhances the flavor in everything.
 Without it, your scones will taste bland and flat.

-- Maple Syrup: Just a tablespoon will enhance the flavor, and maple pairs beautifully with pumpkin.
+- Maple Syrup: Just a tablespoon will enhance the flavor, and maple syrup pairs beautifully with pumpkin.

 - Soy Milk: I always use soya milk in baking because it has the highest protein content of all the plant-based milks.